 Deep Inspiration Breath Hold Technique (DIBH) - Using the Goggles

-- DIBH – using the goggles - download our brochure
+- DIBH for breast radiation therapy - download our brochure

 - DIBH – using the snorkel and mouth piece (at our GenesisCare St Vincent's centre only) - download our brochure

 For women with left side breast cancer, a major concern is the dose of radiation delivered to the heart which sits to the left side of the body.
 The radiation dose to the heart could increase the risk of heart disease.
 Deep Inspiration Breath Hold, or DIBH, is the most efficient way to minimise this risk however, there are other methods to reduce the radiation dose to the heart.